carpentries-incubator/hpc-intro/_episodes/16-parallel.md

 1. Counting how many values in `radii` are under 1.0.

-There's also one multiplication operation and one division operation required to convert the `counts` value to the final estimate of &#960; in the main function.
+There's also one multiplication operation and one division operation required to convert the `counts` value to the final estimate of π in the main function.

 A simple way to measure the calculation time is to use Python's `datetime`